Lesson Plan - Get It!

 When the doctor comes to the home of a sick person, he wears the outfit that you see below on the left.
 Now, look at the modern-day doctor on the right.
 The two doctors seem to be protecting themselves from similar problems, but the plague doctor definitely has some additional protection.

-Discuss with your parent or teacher the similarities and differences between the two doctors.
-Brainstorm ideas for what the plague doctor might have been afraid of that the modern day doctor does not seem as concerned about.
+Brainstorm ideas for what the plague doctor might have been afraid of that the modern-day doctor does not seem as concerned about.
 List all the things the plague doctor seems to think may be spreading the disease, based on what he is wearing for protection.

 The doctor's mask and thick clothing were to protect him from these potential causes.